orioljd/bags/README.md

 It installs all vendor and docker installation necessary.

+# Tests

-Tot do tests use:
+To do tests use:

 `make tests`

 # Classes

-More or less the classes and methods used are:
+The classes used are:

  ## Durance
   ### properties